Passport

 Please note that as of 19 October 2020 it is more expensive to apply for a Norwegian passport from abroad than from Norway.
 For prices in Norway, please click here.

-Please contact the Embassy or nearest Consulate to verify your personal number and to set up a passport appointment.
+Please contact the Embassy to verify that you have a personal number and to set up a passport appointment.
+Please include your full name, date of birth and legal status in Canada.

 Loss of passport should be reported to the local police (i.e. Canadian police) before a new passport can be issued by the Embassy.